Joaquín Almunia

-Joaquín Almunia Amann (born 17 June 1948) is a Spanish politician and formerly, prominent member of the European Commission.
+Joaquín Almunia Amann (born 17 June 1948) is a Spanish politician and former member of the European Commission.
 During his tenure in the two Barroso Commissions, he was European commissioner responsible for economic and monetary affairs (2004–2009) and, subsequently, vice-president and the European Commissioner for Competition (2009–2014).

 Previously, he had been Spanish Minister for Employment (1982–1986) and Public Administrations (1986–1991).
 From 1997 to 2000, he was the leader of the opposition as secretary general of the Spanish Socialist Workers' Party, standing in and losing the 2000 Spanish general election against the then incumbent Spanish prime minister, José María Aznar.

 Early life and education

-Born in Bilbao on 17 June 1948 to a bourgeois family, son to an engineer (father) of Valencian origin and a cultivated mother daughter of a German physician of Jewish ancestry.
+Born in Bilbao on 17 June 1948 to a bourgeois family, son to an engineer (father) of Valencian origin and a cultivated mother, daughter of a German physician of Jewish ancestry.
 His grandfather Isaac Amann was one of the promoters of the Bilbao–Getxo railway.
 Almunia attended the Jesuit School of Indautxu in Bilbao.
 He graduated with degrees in economics and law in 1971 and 1972, respectively, from the also Jesuit University of Deusto in Bilbao, and completed follow-up studies at the École pratique des hautes études in Paris, from 1970 to 1971.
 He also completed a program at the Harvard Kennedy School at Harvard University for senior managers in government in 1991.
 He was an associate lecturer on employment and social security law at the University of Alcalá de Henares from 1991 to 1994.